Gary-Gs/go-clean-arch/README.md

 - Containerized with Docker
 - API documentation with Swagger
 - DB migration support
-- Example unit test with GoMonkey
+- Example unit test with GoMock